 Create a form in Customer Fields

 For this guide, we're going to create a new form in Customer Fields using the app's Forms page.
-Simple click the 'Add form' button to begin.
+Simply click the 'Add form' button to begin.

 1. Add form

 As shown below, we've named the form "Registration on PW Page".
-We've decided to allow customers to automatically create customer accounts in Shopify, but you're welcome to enable the account approval option if you prefer.
-We've also used the 'Modern sign-up form' template, but you're welcome to pick any template you'd like!
+We've decided to allow customers to automatically create customer accounts in Shopify, but you are welcome to enable the account approval option if you prefer.
+We've also used the 'Modern' template, but you're welcome to pick any template you'd like!

 2. Form settings

 After continuing, we suggest making some edits to the form settings using the 'Settings' tab in the form builder:

 Notice in the above screenshot that we've edited a couple of different settings: